SGM Degree / Materials Science and Engineering

 Learning and Assessment Situations (LAS):

-- SAé 1-2: Analysis of the materials in an industrial product
+• SAé 1-2: Analysis of Materials in an Industrial Product

 Resources (materials)